carloscinelli/NetworkRiskMeasures/README.md

 ### Filling in the blanks: estimating the adjacency matrix

 Many regulators have data on total interbank exposures but do not observe the ***network*** of bilateral exposures.
 That is, they only know the marginals of the interbank adjacency matrix.
-Consider the example below with 7 fictious banks -- banks A through G (Anand et al, 2015, p.628):
+Consider the example below with 7 fictitious banks -- banks A through G (Anand et al, 2015, p.628):

 <center>
 ![](README-observable.png)